 |---|---|---|---|---|

-| PLG | High | Product, analytics | Lower CAC, organic adoption | SMB/consumer SaaS, collaboration tools |
+| PLG | High | Product, analytics | Lower CAC, organic adoption | SMB and consumer SaaS, collaboration tools |

-| Land & Expand | MediumâHigh | Sales & CS | High LTV, account growth | Enterprise teams |
+| Land & Expand | MediumâHigh | Sales and CS | High LTV, account growth | Enterprise teams |

-| Freemium | Medium | Product ops, infra | Massive signups, low conv. rate | Viral SMB products |
+| Freemium | Medium | Product ops, infra | Massive signups, low conversion rate | Viral SMB products |

-| Viral/Referral | Medium | Product dev, incentives | Exponential scale if k>1 | Network-effect products |
+| Viral/Referral | Medium | Product dev, incentives | Exponential scale if k > 1 | Network-effect products |

 | Content | LowâMedium | Content team | Compounding organic traffic | B2B education-heavy products |